csehacademy/udemy-insta/README.md

 # udemy-insta

-Instagram Default Login Page Script
+Instagram Default Login Page Script.

 It should be used for educational purposes only.